matthias-reis/aithir.de/_content/posts/general/04-speculative-apocalypses.md

 ---
 title: Speculative Apocalypses
 description:
-  We are threatened by many things.
-But what is the most likely and how many people are actually affected?
+  What is the most likely extinction e vent and how many are actually affected?
 date: 2022-05-05
 tags:
   - Atomic War